saendu/jekyll/_posts/2020-04-01-your-own-private-cloud.md

 ```
 In my case the UUID was the following:
 6bd5ab90-ec2c-4833-93bc-6619b4875316
-Now we crate a directory were we host our peristance volume claims:
+Now we create a directory where we host our persistent volume claims:
 ```
 sudo mkdir -p /srv/nfs
 sudo chmod -R 777 /srv/nfs
 ```
 Next step is to make sure that we automatically mount this partition on startup.

 **IMPORTANT** I removed this afterwards because my /srv/nfs was always automatically mounted without these entries in fstab.
 And I noticed an issue after reboot with my nfs-service sometimes not being able to start (check with systemctl status nfs-server.service), when having this entry in fastab.
-So if you have the same problem, maybe remove these lines again if you see /srv/nfs being mounted after restart.
+So, if you have the same problem, maybe remove these lines again if you see /srv/nfs being mounted after restart.
 (Sorry for this unclear description but I don't know more about this issue ATM)

 But it would go like this:
 ```